pytchlang/pytch-tutorials/bunner/tutorial.md

 ## Adding the water hazard

 The final obstacle to add to the game is the water hazard.
-At the moment once the bunny has passed the three lanes of traffic all it has to do is make it's way to the top of the screen to reach the goal.
+At the moment once the bunny has passed the three lanes of traffic all it has to do is make its way to the top of the screen to reach the goal.

 I'm going to add a new check that makes the bunny drown (and lose a life) if it's on the water.
 But first I want to add some way to get across the water!